The Iranian Left and Tudeh Communist Party

 Taking arms against the Iranian state: The MEK

-The MEK was and remains a murderous terrorist group that has slain killed innocent citizens (before the revolution and during the Iran-Iraq war) .
-They even resorted to bank robberies in the quest to install what is for all practical purposes, a Communist-Stalinist dictatorship (with pan-Islamic ideas) in Iran.
+The MEK was and remains a murderous terrorist group that has killed innocent citizens (before the revolution and during the Iran-Iraq war) .
+They even resorted to bank robberies in their quest to install what is for all practical purposes, a Communist-Stalinist dictatorship (with pan-Islamic overtones) in Iran.

 The MEK has very few supporters along the entirety of Iran’s popular and political spectrum (both inside Iran and in the diaspora).
 Despite their low popularity and their history as a violent cult-like terrorist organization, Western lobbies continue to court the MEK.

-To gain isght the mental-state of the MEK and its followers, readers are invited to read a message sent to kavehfarrokh.com by “Shahram on October 13, 2011 pertaining to a relative of his who had joined the MEK:
+To gain insight into the mental-state of the MEK and its followers, readers are invited to read a message sent to Kavehfarrokh.com by “Shahram” on October 13, 2011 pertaining to a relative of his who had joined the MEK:

 Video showing an Iranian, Massoud Rajavi shaking hands with an avowed Persophobic pan-Arabist, the late Saddam Hussein.
 Interestingly, the above video (which is apparently politically motivated) portrays Saddam Hussein in a very positive light – no reference is made to Saddam’s genocidal practices or his Persophobic ideology.
 Mr. Rajavi and his organization, the Mujaheddin-Khalq or MEk or MKO, a Marxist-Islamist organization, supported Saddam Hussein’s army against his fellow countrymen during the Iran-Iraq war.
 Reports have also surfaced that the MKO assisted Saddam’’s forces in their chemical weapons attacks against Iranian troops and civilians.
 Anti-Iranism is nothing new among select members of the Iranian left and Communists.
 Few realize that certain members of the Iranian Communist Party, the Tudeh actually congratulated the Russians in the 1950s for their forcible conquests of Iranian territory in the Caucasus during the early 19th century.